stephaniecrocker91/rock-paper-scissors/README.md

 * * *

-Create a fun and easy to navigate interactive game of Rock, Paper & Scissors that allows the player to play against the computer who will generate it's choice at random.
+Create a fun and easy to navigate interactive game of Rock, Paper & Scissors that allows the player to play against the computer who will generate its choice at random.
-The game will last 5 rounds, displaying the tally throghout.
-After Round 5 the game will dislay the Game Winner, and allow for the option to _Play Again_.
+The game will last 5 rounds, displaying the tally throughout.
+After Round 5 the game will display the Game Winner, and allow for the option to _Play Again_.

 The site aesthetic is minimalistic: displays big buttons and bold images of the player and computer choice.
 It is styled with bright and contrasting colors.